geekosupremo/Unoffical-GrawlixCMS/README.md

 # What is this?

 The Grawlix project (a CMS for Webcomics) appears to be abandoned.
 There has been no activity on the main repo for a few years now.
 All of the links they had for documentation were broken.
+I'm trying to breath a little more life into the project.

 ## Why?